-Pupils at Discovery Special Academy access a personalised EYFS curriculum with activities planned to match their developmental stage.
+Pupils at Discovery Special Academy access a personalised Nursery and Reception curriculum with activities planned to match their developmental stage.
 Programmes of study are based on Development Matters and differentiated to best meet the needs of learners.
 This curriculum begins at 0 years and therefore all pupils joining the academy in reception are able to access this.
 The EYFS curriculum follows the principles of play based, multi-sensory and exploratory learning.
 Activities in each area are informed by both baseline and continuous assessment and purposefully designed to teach the foundation skills needed to progress.
 Learning intentions may also be taken from a range of therapeutic sources including but not limited to, sensory integration, speech and language and BLAST, physiotherapy.
+The nursery curriculum focuses on the Prime areas of Development Matters; communication and language, physical development and personal, social and emotional development, giving all children the foundation knowledge and skills they need to begin their learning journey.
+When children move into reception, whilst the Prime areas are still incorporated to planning, the Specific areas, mathematics, literacy, expressive arts and design and understanding of the world, are introduced more formally.